Thoughts from the GLA’s Possibilities of Real Time Data conference

 Dr David Mountain at Placr described how he’s been screen scraping the London Underground departure boards.
 Although his results were somewhat predictable – that waiting times increased during peak hours, or when the line had a problem – there was obvious interest from the audience in knowing what to expect on unfamiliar lines, and comparison between particular stations.

-It is incredible to think that bus and train companies don’t make their timetables open.
-Chris Osbourne from ITO World has an interesting way to automatically produce extremely helpful bus maps, yet only two small British areas allow it.
+interesting way to automatically produce extremely helpful bus maps, yet only two small British areas allow it.
 He made the point that councils subsidise a massive number of bus services, yet the ‘bus barons’ hug their data and stifle the innovation that might actually increase their custom whilst improving their usefulness to society.

-Titled “Possibilities of Real Time Data”, the conference was positioned to highlight the value of open data, but I was surprised that there was not a discussion to work through the problems faced.
+that there was not a discussion to work through the problems faced.
 The room seemed to be a healthy mix of technologists, representatives from London boroughs and other public data holders including Transport For London.
 Only briefly did we glean an idea of the road blocks TFL and other providers see preventing them releasing bus, tube and rail information.
 Data Protection was mentioned and clearly there are many more areas to be discussed, but surely this needs to be discussed in public to move it forward?

 The success of using more general data to closely monitor and improve performance was the theme of a CTO of a council in Washington DC.
 Bryan Sivak described how they have been publishing lots of public data for about 5 years now on their Data Catalog.